Leadership Team

 Operations

-Kristy Lee, HR & Recruiting Coordinator
+Kristy Lee, HR & Operations Coordinator

 Kristy is a first generation Chinese American, born and raised in southern California.
 She graduated from the University of California, Irvine with a bachelor’s in English and a minor in International Studies, in which she has developed the culture and sensitivity and analytical skills that propelled her into pursuing human resources as a career.